JonasGoncalves/weather_buddy/README.md

  #### **/weather**

 <p>
-    Get all the cached cities, up to the latest n entries or the specified <b>max_number<b>.
+    Get all the cached cities, up to the latest n entries or the specified <b>max_number</b>.
 </p>

 ## Tests